nextcloud/documentation/developer_manual/design/navigation.rst

 Utils
 ======

-Each entry is allowed to have a counter and/or a button for user interraction.
+Each entry is allowed to have a counter and/or a button for user interaction.

 * The ``app-navigation-entry-utils`` snippet need to be placed right next to the main link of your entry.
 * Maximum **two** items are allowed into the utils section.
 You can have:
 	* Two buttons
 	* One button and one counter
 * You **can't** have more than two buttons, if you need more, you need to add a menu.
 * The order of the button and the counter are **not** interchangeable.
 You need to put the counter before the menu.